mayflyINK/beginnerDev-Notes/OOprogramming.md

   - length
   - methods: setItem, removeItem

 In procedural programming variabled and functions are decoupled.
-Encapsulation reduces the need for parameters in a function that refer to variables.
+Encapsulation reduces the need for parameters in a function (that refer to variables), fewer parameters in a function make it easier to maintain?.
 Parameters are modelled as properties of an object, creating a single unit.

 Procedural
 ```javascript